viviandotdev/ObsidianVault/50 Spaces/Life/My Values.md

 [[money]]

-Money is a byproduct of ambition, not the primary desire.
+Money should be a byproduct of ambition, not the primary desire.

 [[relationships]]
 - [[I only believe in peer relationships.]]